 Due to advancements in technology in the cytometry field, it is now possible to measure many parameters simultaneously on a single-cell level.
 The resulting data present challenges in the analysis due to data complexity, and data management and collaboration.
-Machine learning algorithm tools for dimensionality reduction and clustering are well-suited to handle this high-dimensional data.
+Machine learning algorithm tools for dimensionality reduction, clustering and automatic gating are well-suited to handle this high-dimensional data.

-The unsupervised nature of many of these algorithms reduces bias that can be introduced by manual gating of known subpopulations (Keyes, T.J et. al. “A Cancer Biologist's Primer on Machine Learning Applications in High-Dimensional Cytometry”.
+The unsupervised nature of many of these algorithms reduces bias that can be introduced by manual gating of known subpopulations (Keyes, T.J. et al. “A Cancer Biologist's Primer on Machine Learning Applications in High-Dimensional Cytometry”.
 Cytometry, 97;782-799) and enables the researcher to identify unexpected phenotypes.
+The supervised learning, especially automatic gating, can reduce inter-operator variability of manual population identification and streamline the data analysis workflow, which can help improve reproducibility and reliability.
 The reduction in hands-on time required to achieve an exhaustive analysis of high-dimensional datasets using machine learning algorithms compared to manual gating represents an additional advantage.

-The Cytobank platform is a cloud-based analysis tool with integrated machine-learning-based analysis algorithms.
-The platform’s clustering, dimensionality reduction, and visualization tools leverage the scalable computing and collaborative power of the cloud for large analyses to be done quickly.
-The Cytobank platform currently has a dimensionality reduction suite that includes four dimensionality reduction algorithms (viSNE, opt-SNE, tSNE-CUDA and UMAP), two clustering algorithms (SPADE, FlowSOM), and one supervised algorithm (CITRUS).
+The Cytobank platform is a cloud-based analysis tool with integrated machinelearning-based analysis algorithms.
+The platform’s clustering, dimensionality reduction, automatic gating and visualization tools leverage the scalable computing and collaborative power of the cloud for large analyses to be done quickly.
+The Cytobank platform currently has a dimensionality reduction suite that includes four dimensionality reduction algorithms (viSNE, opt-SNE, tSNE-CUDA and UMAP), two clustering algorithms (SPADE, FlowSOM), one semi-supervised algorithm for biomarker identification (CITRUS) and one supervised learning (Automatic gating).
 You can set up machine learning algorithms on the Cytobank platform by clicking Advanced analyses in the blue navigation bar.

-viSNE, tSNE-CUDA, UMAP, and opt-SNE are dimensionality reduction (DR) tools that enable you to reduce high dimensional data into two dimensions, thereby enabling rapid exploratory analysis and visualization of complex results.
-You may check out the article on Introduction to the dimensionality reduction suite in the Cytobank platform to find more information on DR analyses.
+viSNE, tSNE-CUDA, UMAP, and opt-SNE are dimensionality reduction (DR) tools that enable you to reduce high-dimensional data into two dimensions, thereby enabling rapid exploratory analysis and visualization of complex results.
+Check out the article on Introduction to the dimensionality reduction suite in the Cytobank platform to find more information on DR analyses.

-Another clustering algorithm that may be used to identify groups of similar cells is SPADE, which clusters phenotypically similar cells into a hierarchy that allows high-throughput, multidimensional analysis of heterogeneous samples.
-You can access Overview and introduction to SPADE and find more info on SPADE.
+Another clustering algorithm that can be used to identify groups of similar cells is SPADE, which clusters phenotypically similar cells into a hierarchy that allows high-throughput, multidimensional analysis of heterogeneous samples.
+You can access Overview and introduction to SPADE and find more information on SPADE.

 CITRUS is a data analysis tool that combines two important steps: a clustering and a statistical inference analysis.
 It then generates different models to identify differences among sample groups in a correlative or predictive way.
 Check out the article on Overview of CITRUS to understand more about CITRUS.